jeremyjcheng/recipe_rating_predictor/README.md

     height="600"
     frameborder="0"
 ></iframe>

-We see that a large concentration of recipes are 4 to 5 stars, with a even higher concentration around the lower end of the filtered cooking time scale.
-There doesn’t appear to be a strong or clear correlation between cooking time and average rating—recipes with short and long cooking times can receive both high and low ratings.
+The scatterplot above shows a strong concentration of recipes with ratings between 4 and 5 stars, particularly clustered at the lower end of the cooking time axis.
+However, there is no clear or strong correlation between cooking time and average rating; recipes with both short and long cook times span the full range of ratings.
+This suggests that cooking time alone is not a strong predictor of how users rate a recipe.
+While quicker recipes are slightly more frequent and often highly rated, long recipes can also receive top scores, and short ones can be rated poorly.

-We also want to see the relationship between log cooking time and average recipe rating:
+We also examined the relationship between log-transformed cookingt ime and average recipe rating:

 <iframe
     src="graphs/fig_6.html"